Sorgarso/RazeClick/README.md

-# RazeClick - Your Best Choice.
+# RazeAutoClicker - Your Best Choice.

 Windows auto clicker with multi-location support and precise CPS control.